MicrosoftDocs/cognitive-toolkit-docs/articles/How-do-I-Express-Things-in-BrainScript.md

 ## Build a constant 3D tensor

 I want to build a constant 3D tensor in CNTK.
-I learned how to produce 1D and 2D constant arrays, I can stack (conacenate or combine) them and repeat them.
+I learned how to produce 1D and 2D constant arrays, I can stack (concatenate or combine) them and repeat them.
 Now I need to stack the 2D Tensors to make a 3D tensor?

 Say you have three tensors, e.g.